 You've also been working for years on new clematis hybrids.
 There are thousands of them already-- what motivates you to create new ones?

 Mr. Sachs: Well, I'm a member of the International Clematis Society and I've been halfway around the world, looking around and seeing clematis everywhere.
 Of course, I find the topic fascinating, and I have often found myself thinking, 'in this or that direction you could breed something else!'
 And then you try, and then ambition enters the game.
 The breakthrough came at the Federal Horticultural Show (Bundesgartenschau) 2005 in Munich where we won a medal for our new varieties, and suddenly a demand was there.
 We were supposed to deliver thousands of plants and were hardly up to the rush order!

-In fact, how does the creation of a new clematis work... how are they bred?
+How does the creation of a new clematis actually work... how are they bred?
 Is there a breeding 'formula' or goals that you aim for?

-Mr. Sachs: The starting point is always an already existing species/variety which you want to develop by breeding, and from which pollen is removed to make a 'mother plant.'
+Mr. Sachs: The starting point is always an already existing specific variety which you want to cultivate or develop futher by breeding, and from which we remove the pollen to make a 'mother plant.'
 Then pollen dust from another clematis (the 'father plant') is applied with a brush.

 Mrs. Tolksdorf: ... one can also arrive at the same result by just letting nature do its thing.
 When the mother plant without pollen is exposed to (just put in the vicinity of) another clematis, pollen dust will reach it one way or another-- by wind or bee...

 Mr. Sachs: ....
 Yes, unclear fatherhood is also possible, just as in real life!